This page describes how to create and try out your first Dialogflow agent.

 Dialogflow uses intents to categorize a user's intentions.
 Intents have Training Phrases, which are examples of what a user might say to your agent.
 For example, someone wanting to know the name of your agent might ask, "What is your name?", "Do you have a name?", or just say "name".
 All of these queries are unique but have the same intention: to get the name of your agent.

-To cover this query, create a "name" intent:
+To cover this query, create an intent by following these steps:

 Click on the plus add next to Intents in the left menu.